hphelion/documentation/devplatform/workbook/database/database.java.md

 1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.
 2. Click **Applications**.
 3. If the file push was successful, you should see **mysql-java** in the list of available applications.
+4. The status of the application should be **Online**.
+Click the name of the application to launch it.
+5. In the upper right-hand corner, click **View App**.

 ##Key Learnings
 1. You need to provide configuration information so that ALS can bind to a MySQL service.